AzureAD/azure-activedirectory-library-for-js/README.md

 Below you can find a quick reference for the most common operations you need to perform to use adal js.

-1- Include references to angular.js libraries and adal.js in your main app page.
+1- Include references to angular.js libraries, adal.js, adal-angular.js in your main app page.
 2- include a reference to adal module
 ```js
 var app = angular.module('demoApp', ['ngRoute', 'AdalAngular']);